noctuid/dotfiles/README.md

 # Cool Things I've Stolen
 ## Use Functions in Ranger
 I use this mainly for things like image rotation, git, and file extraction; ranger serves as a nice interface in many cases.
 I've only found this to work for functions and not aliases.
+The downside of this is that the shell command is much slower.
+Because of this, I have duplicated the original and renamed it "quickshell" for bindings (see commands.py).

 [source](https://bbs.archlinux.org/viewtopic.php?id=93025&p=34)
 I've modified it for zsh.